1. When these terms and conditions apply and who is responsible under them

 Your smart meter is designed to remotely communicate your half-hour consumption information to us.
 This half-hour consumption information is crucial to our ability to service you as our customer due to the nature of our business.
 In order to remotely communicate, your meter requires sufficient cellular signal strength so it can connect to the central database.
 Should your meter have or come to have insufficient signal strength that does not resolve itself within 5 calendar days:

 a.
-We will initiate an investigation and contact you to discuss possible causes;
+We may initiate an investigation and contact you to discuss possible causes;

 b.
 It's possible that a site visit may be required to determine the cause of the communication issue.
 If this site visit reasonably determines you have knowingly contributed in any way to the reduction in signal strength (usually due to new construction on your property, but includes any tampering with the meter or its ability to communicate) then you will be charged for this site visit, and any subsequent visits required to attempt to resolve this issue in accordance with clause 8;